lammylol/Flock/README.md

-# Flock

->An application used to glorify God by encouraging the act of prayer across the globe.
-Our vision is to cultivate a culture of prayer across all communities, bring encouragement to all peoples by praying for one another, and see God’s captivating love for each person through his response to our prayers.
+# Flock | An application created to encourage prayer across the globe

+**Mission:** To ‘feed my sheep’ by supporting each other through the act of prayer, support, and encouragement. <br>
+**Vision:** To become a centralized hub for prayer, inspiring the act of prayer across the globe among both big and small communities.

 ###
+>**Key Features:**
+>- Add posts and share prayer requests, with select privacy settings.
+>- Provide updates to existing prayers.
+>- Add real friends and receive updates through a feed.
+>- Track prayers and prayer requests for family & friends who aren't using the app.
+>- Record and send a prayer directly to someone.
+>- Group functionality for small groups and/or communities.
+>- Analytics on trends and historical insights.

 See [Notion](https://www.notion.so/7a20c472b3bc4b50b79d57fdfdf22f73?v=8703808a97b34242a8b2a00cb1456be9&pvs=4) for more information on the project.